LiveTL/LiveTL/about.md

 ![](./img/openlivetl.png)

 ## Other Info
 Feel free to give us feedback or suggestions through the LiveTL Discord server!
-[Here is the Discord invite](https://discord.gg/uJrV3tmthg).
+[Here is the invite](https://discord.gg/uJrV3tmthg).

 Our code is completely open source on GitHub.
 We would appreciate if you could drop a star!
 [Here is our repository](https://github.com/KentoNishi/LiveTL).